shpml/fundamentals/01_chapter/05_lesson.md

 Downloads          Library          Movies
 Music              Pictures         Public
 ```

+If you're following along in **Git Bash on Windows**, it's alright if the files and folders that are listed out look a little different, but you should still see similar folders such as `Desktop`, `Documents`, and `Downloads`.

 The `ls` command, which loosely stands for "list", lists the contents of a folder.